Why do I need to learn about distributed systems?

 - handle massive number of requests, and

-You will be prepared to learn about cloud computing and block chain technology.
+You will also be prepared to learn about cloud computing and blockchain technology.

 What should I do now?

-Afterward, audit this course, MIT 6.824, Distributed Systems, Spring 2020, to learn how to design large-scale distributed systems.
+Afterward, please audit the course and read the books below to learn how to design large-scale distributed systems:

-– this book, Maarten van Steen and Andrew S. Tanenbaum (2023).
+- Maarten van Steen and Andrew S. Tanenbaum (2023).
 Distributed Systems.
-Maarten van Steen, and
+Maarten van Steen

-– this book, Martin Kleppmann (2017).
+- Martin Kleppmann (2017).
 Designing Data-Intensive Applications – The Big Ideas Behind Reliable, Scalable, and Maintainable Systems.
-O’Reilly Media, to solidify your knowledge.
+O’Reilly Media

 Terminology Review: